lukecav/mybooktable/readme.txt

 This version adds **many** new buy button options, including Apple iBooks & Sony Reader.

 == Changelog ==

+= 3.0.3 =
+* Fixed a bug that prevented Amazon Reviews from working with old versions of the paid Upgrades.

+= 3.0.2 =
+* Fixed a bug that was causing PHP errors with certain shortcodes.

 = 3.0.1 =
 * Fixed a bug that interfered with saving books on sites with certain versions of PHP.